 Yakov is an associate in the firm's global White Collar Practice.
 He represents both companies and individuals in challenging, complicated disputes.
 His cases have included federal criminal prosecutions; cross-border investigations of suspected fraud, bribery, and securities issues; whistleblower complaints; and complex civil actions.
 Yakov has tried three federal criminal cases since 2018, successfully defending individuals accused of price-fixing, wire fraud, and conspiracy.
-He maintains an active pro bono practice, which focuses primarily on criminal appeals and post-conviction investigations.
+He has represented clients before the appellate courts of multiple jurisdictions.
+He also maintains an active pro bono practice, which focuses primarily on criminal appeals and post-conviction investigations.

-Before becoming a litigator, Yakov was a long-time judicial law clerk, clerking for Justice Barbara A. Lenk of the Massachusetts Supreme Judicial Court; Judge Mark L. Wolf of the United States District Court for the District of Massachusetts; and Justices Ayala Procaccia, Asher D. Grunis, and Elyakim Rubinstein of the Supreme Court of Israel.
+Before becoming a litigator, Yakov clerked for Justice Barbara A. Lenk of the Massachusetts Supreme Judicial Court; Judge Mark L. Wolf of the United States District Court for the District of Massachusetts; and Justices Ayala Procaccia, Asher D. Grunis, and Elyakim Rubinstein of the Supreme Court of Israel.

 Conducting cross-border investigations relating to alleged bribery, wire fraud, tax fraud, and registration issues for clients in Hong Kong, the Netherlands, France, and Eastern Europe.

 In United States v.
 Usher, defended a London-based currency trader through trial in the Southern District of New York.
 The client was charged with fixing the prices of euros and dollars in the global foreign exchange market.
 His trial ended in an acquittal.

 In United States v.
 Ackerly, defended a securities-industry executive through two trials in the District of Massachusetts.
 The client was accused of bribery and fraud in connection with the proxy campaigns of public companies.
 Her two trials ended, respectively, in a mistrial and a successful motion for a new trial.